Community Handbook:Community Standards

 Pets

-Fish are the only pets permitted in the residence halls and may only utilize one tank no more than 10 gallons in size.
-Any pet or proof of pet, including stray animals, found in or around a resident's room will need to be removed immediately and will result in a fine of $500 + $100/day until removal.
-Residential Living and Learning and/or SSC staff will inspect the resident's living space upon confirmation the animal has been removed to assess any damage.
-Residents may be assessed additional charges for additional cleaning/disinfecting/damage, as well as a $100 per day charge for any pet and pet items that were not immediately removed.
+Fish are the only pets permitted in the residence halls and may only utilize one tank, no more than 10 gallons in size.
+Any pet or proof of a pet, including stray animals, found in or around a resident's room must be removed immediately.
+Failure to do so will result in a fine of $500, plus $100/day until removal.
+Residential Living and Learning and/ or SSC staff will inspect the resident's living space upon confirmation that the animal has been removed to assess any damage.
+Residents may be assessed additional charges for additional cleaning/disinfecting/ damage, as well as a $100 per day charge for any pet and pet items that were not immediately removed.

 Prohibited Items

-Due to safety and security concerns, the following items are strictly prohibited within the residence halls.
-Electrical balance/hoverboards/scooters/skateboards, sun lamps/tanning beds, shopping carts, string lights, scented plug-ins, warmers, multiple socket boxes, electric blankets, gasoline cans, candles, incense, oil lamps, extension cords, space heaters.
-This list is not all-inclusive; any item that poses health and safety risks to the community, poses a risk of damaging University property, and/or negatively impacts building function and operations is prohibited.
+Due to safety and security concerns, the following items are strictly prohibited within residence halls and apartments: electrical balance/hoverboards/scooters/skateboards, sun lamps/tanning beds, shopping carts, string lights, scented plug-ins, warmers, multiple socket boxes, electric blankets, gasoline cans, candles, incense, oil lamps, extension cords, and space heaters.
+This list is not all-inclusive; any item that poses health and safety risks to the community, damages university property, or negatively affects building functions and operations is prohibited.

 Restricted Areas

-All residents and their guests must abide by the following policies regarding restricted areas:
+All residents and their guests must follow the policies regarding restricted areas:

-- No student shall not enter any residential building, office, attic, roof, or other restricted area within the residential community.
+1. No student shall enter any residential building, office, attic, roof, or other restricted area within the residential community.
+This includes fire exits and side doors.

-- Students who have been trespassed from a residence hall floor, building, or area are required to abide by the stipulations of that agreement
+2. Students who have been trespassed from a residence hall floor, building, or area are required to follow the stipulations of that agreement.

 Room Modifications/Decoration

-Residence Hall rooms are equipped with items that have been deemed to be fire-preventative and safe.
-Residents are required to abide by the following policies regarding room modifications/decoration:
+Residence halls and apartments are equipped with items deemed fire-preventative and safe.
+Residents must follow these policies regarding room modifications and decorations:

-- Residents are required to leave their room in the same condition as found on their room condition report
+1. Residents must leave their rooms in the same condition as noted in their room condition report.

-- Residents are prohibited from using command strips or other materials to hang items.
-These items remove paint from walls.
-Failure to abide by this policy will result in a fee being assessed to the student's account.
+3. Using command strips or other materials to hang items is prohibited, as these can damage walls by removing paint.
+Violating this policy will result in a fee being charged to the student's account.

-- Residents may use industrial pushpins and small picture-hanging nails to hang items.
+4. Industrial pushpins and small picture-hanging nails may be used to hang items.

-- Residents will assume responsibility for any damage beyond normal wear and tear to residential facilities
+7. Residents are responsible for any damage beyond normal wear and tear to residential facilities.

 Room Occupancy

-Residential Living and Learning reserves the right to limit the number of individuals in an apartment or residence hall room or at a university apartment or residence hall event in cases where the safety of occupants may be a concern or where the noise level in the room violates either the quiet hours or courtesy hour rules.
+Residential Living and Learning (RLL) reserves the right to limit the number of individuals in an apartment, residence hall room, or at university apartment or residence hall events if there are safety concerns or if noise levels violate quiet hours or courtesy hour rules.

 Solicitation